 - March of Dimes: Donations to March of Dimes help to allow researchers at their Prematurity Support centers to continue finding answers for moms and babies who endure prematurity.

 - Miracle Babies: This foundation works to help families who struggle financially due to their newborn’s NICU care.
-Monetary donations can be given to support these families, and you can also take part in their Holiday Give Drive.
+Monetary donations can be given to support these families.

 - Graham’s Foundation: This group provides support, advocacy, and research to improve the lives of preemies and their families.
 Donations can help thousands of preemies and their families this year.